The Reign of the Maccabees and the Hasmonean Dynasty c. 167BC - 37BC

 Introduction

 Syrian King Antiochus Epiphanes ascended to the realm in 175BC, and Judaea's good relationship under the previous king deteriorated to the worst of times eight years later.
 Antiochus desired to raise taxes, and to consolidate his realm by Hellenizing the kingdom.
-This required that the unique Jewish practices be subordinated in favor of Greek culture, which was steeped in paganism, with practices such as (a) atheism — i.e. there was no one Father-like God of Love, (b) worship of man-made idols was fine, (c) public nudity was natural and wholesome and a tribute to the "gods", (d) having sex with multiple partners was also fine if you could manage it without one person insisting on that male-female "till death us do part" commitment.
+This required that the unique Jewish practices be subordinated in favor of Greek culture steeped in paganism such as (a) Zeus-worship — Neither merciful nor expecting to see mercy (b) Polytheism, sacrificing to man-made idols was fine (c) Naked, public nudity was natural and wholesome and a tribute to the "gods" (d) Sex, having sex with multiple partners was also fine if you could manage it without one person insisting on that male-female "till death us do part" commitment.
 Man-made pleasure became the ultimate.

 In 174BC he appointed Jason as a puppet high priest in Jerusalem, who introduced the gymnasium, a men's centre for nude sport, also a second centre for youths 16 and older.
 The priests and the elite Jews were attracted to it, thus changing their focus from the Temple to this pagan gymnasium.
 In 171BC a second puppet high priest, Menelaus, who was not from the high priestly lineage, won Antiochus's approval when he promised more money for the crown, derived from extortion of higher taxes, and then plundering the temple treasury in 169BC.
 Antiochus also settled foreigners into areas contiguous to Jerusalem, which increased tensions and conflicts between the Jewish people and their pagan neighbors.
 Many Jews fled Jerusalem and found freedom from Hellenism in the surrounding deserts, villages and countryside towns.